-According to a Bernstein analysis, health and nutrition bar sales slipped 5.8% in March and April 2020, as people remained at home and were less in need of on-the-go nutrients and quick-snack solutions.
-After this short-term dip, the analyst firm predicted the nutritional bar category will return to overall growth on the strength of "mega dietary trends such as wholesome/natural and high protein/low carb" (Source: Fooddive)
+When covid-19 brought the world to a standstill in March 2020, health and nutrition bar sales slipped 5.8% according to a Bernstein analysis (in March and April 2020), as people remained at home and were less in need of on-the-go nutrients and quick-snack solutions.
+After this short-term dip, the analyst firm predicted the nutritional bar category would return to overall growth on the strength of mega dietary trends such as wholesome/natural and high protein/low carb (Source: Fooddive).

 1. Decadence of pastry filling in a bar format